chrxr/IIIF-local-validator/readme.md

 The example below would validate a folder of files, but only display the results in the console:

     validator(folder=True)

+The example below would validate a folder of files, and return the results as a list of dictionaries:

+    results = validator(folder=True, raw=True)

 When using as a module, you can also define an alternative folder path: